esh1n/SpaceWeatherApp/README.md

 **About application**

-This application provides an ability to get latest GitHub events and shows the result in RecyclerView.
+This application provides an ability to get latest weather in Saint Petersburg.

-Event contains info about actor, who invoked event,event type, updated repository, event date.

-As for portrait mode,after tap on specific event, it will be opened at new screen.
-As for landscape mode, after tap on specific event, it will be appear in own fragment right to events fragment.
+Weather contains info about temperature, wind, humidity and ect.

-Events are synced by Workmanager with 5 minute interval.
+Weather are synced by Workmanager with 5 minute interval.
 It's also possible to use pull-to-refresh feature.

 As for images, Glide was used.
 As for local storage, Room was used.

-**About feature releases**
-It's in plans to update app by fetching personalized events.
-So I am going to add user search screen to see user's feed.

 **About architecture**